West Ferris Secondary School

 West Ferris Secondary School (WFSS) is located on Marshall Park Drive in the West Ferris area of North Bay, Ontario.
 It is a member of the Near North District School Board.

 Overview

 West Ferris Secondary School's motto is "Commit to Excellence".
 Athletes and students at West Ferris are known as the West Ferris Trojans and the school colours are forest green and white.

-Although West Ferris Secondary is widely known for its athletics and trades courses, the school offers three different Specialist High Skills Major (SHSM) courses.
-These SHSM courses are offered in the Arts and Culture, Business, and Construction domains, and students who complete a sufficient number of courses in one of these areas are awarded a special certificate indicating a competency in said field.
-Completion of a SHSM program allows students to focus on a career path that matches their skills and interests.
-West Ferris also has a ST-Wireless course in which each student is provided with a Macbook Pro and go through a higher standard technology focused course.
+West Ferris Secondary School offers six different Specialist High Skills Major (SHSM) courses.
+These SHSM courses are offered in the Construction, Mining and Manufacturing, Environment, Hospitality and Tourism, Business, and Arts and Culture domains, and students who complete a sufficient number of courses in one of these areas are awarded a special certificate indicating a competency in said field.
+West Ferris also has the STEAM program in which each student is provided with a Macbook and go through a number of higher standard technology focused courses.